performant-software/dm-2/README.md

 * SENDGRID_PASSWORD
 * SENDGRID_USERNAME

 You will also need to provision an Amazon S3 bucket to store the uploaded image files and configure access using Amazon IAM.
+Once a S3 bucket has been created you will need to set Cross-origin resource sharing (CORS) in the permissions tab of the S3 bucket.
 See aws.amazon.com for more information.

 Here are some default settings for provisioning a production server:
 * LANG=en_US.UTF-8